top of page

 JP: Our ex-bosom chum, that Lord Byron, as he styles himself…

 EP: John!
-Do not talk of our betters in such a manner! – they who made better use of common land by enclosure in order that we all may admire their parks, ponds etc. on a day out
+Do not talk of our betters in such a manner! - they who made greater use of common land by enclosure in order that we all may admire their parks, ponds etc. on a day out

 JP: Well, I…I think I challenged him somewhat (EP drops her note book and watercolours)… he will not act - he too is a man of passion where the fair ones are concerned.
 Anyway - back to my bleeding heart - my blooming Coquette is to be married!
 She derided my pangs Elizabeth!! (sobs)

-Enter B – smiling like the gates of Heaven, bows to the company
+Enter B - smiling like the gates of Heaven - bows to the company

 B: Elizabeth, my dear Bess - John, I have something for you (smiles, yet again blinding the siblings)